mshilts1/micro4R/README.md

 [![R-CMD-check](https://github.com/mshilts1/micro4R/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/mshilts1/micro4R/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of `micro4R` was to create an R package with a low barrier to entry.
+The goal of `micro4R` was to create an R package for microbiome data processing with a low barrier to entry.
 I started my career in microbiome research at the bench and had to [ELI5](https://media0.giphy.com/media/v1.Y2lkPTc5MGI3NjExY3hrYzg1a2I2eGtuNWIwYTRqNDMzNGE0cWlkNGE5OXB4ZHV1YXY4dCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/WsNbxuFkLi3IuGI9NU/giphy.gif) to myself how to process and analyze “big data”.
 I’ve spent a ton of time poring over and experimenting with \[others’ code\]UPDATE URL, and want to pass it on. \# micro4R
 <a href="https://mshilts1.github.io/micro4R/"><img src="man/figures/logo.png" align="right" height="139" alt="micro4R website" /></a>

-Likely, the ideal candidate to benefit from `micro4R` would be a bench scientist without much formal statistics or bioinformatics training.
+Likely, the ideal person to benefit from `micro4R` would be a bench scientist without much formal statistics or bioinformatics training.
 Fair warning, if you already have a strong stats/informatics background, this may not be of much use for you!